Corporate Cafeteria RFP: The Complete Guide + Free Template

 Pro tip: Have multiple stakeholders independently score each proposal, then compare results to identify consensus and discuss discrepancies before making your final decision.

 Your RFP is just the beginning of your corporate cafeteria relationship.
-Whoever you end up choosing, the best vendor partnerships evolve through ongoing collaboration, communication, and shared commitment to improving the daily employee experience.
+Whoever you end up choosing, the best vendor partnerships evolve through ongoing collaboration, communication, and shared commitment to strengthening the daily employee experience.
 To maintain consistent success:

 • Conduct regular reviews with monthly or quarterly check-ins to look at performance metrics.